 Also, because FL-41 glasses reflect light, FL-41 is more effectively worn with a wrap-around frame.

 Avulux Migraine & Light Sensitivity Glasses

-Avulux lenses block over 80% of light at the most painful upper blue light range from 450-500nm and up to 97% of light at the most painful amber light range from 550nm-600nm.
+Avulux lenses block over 80% of light at the most harmful upper blue light range from 450-500nm and up to 97% of light at the most harmful amber light range from 550nm-600nm.
 Most importantly, Avulux allows in over 70% of the most beneficial green light in the low end of the green color spectrum.

 One would think the Avulux glasses are overly dark.
 They aren’t.
 You can see how they compare to other glasses in this table comparison here.

-Several clinical studies run on the Avulux lens have shown that Avulux lenses provide a statistically significant improvement of light sensitivity versus a placebo control lens in patients with migraine.
-As expected, as Avulux clearly has the spectral profile to address the clinically identified causes of light sensitivity - whether the light sensitivity is attributed to migraine, traumatic brain injury (TBI), concussion syndrome, corneal abrasion, or other causes of photophobia.
+Several clinical studies run on the Avulux lens have shown that Avulux lenses provide a statistically significant improvement versus a placebo control lens in patients with episodic migraine.
+As expected, as Avulux clearly has the spectral profile to address the clinically identified wavelengths of light that cause discomfort.

 Very importantly, because Avulux is a multi-band precision light filter (which also blocks UV rays), these lenses can be worn indoors (while in front of screens, under harsh fluorescent lighting, or other strong lighting, or general use around the house and office) or outdoors (for sunlight or glare), and have no significant color distortion, unlike other lens options that may change how you perceive color.
 Avulux also does not cause chronic dark adaptation, whereby the wearer experiences an increase in light sensitivity when the lenses are removed and the wearer is exposed to bright light (this increased discomfort can be caused by wearing dark tinted lenses continuously).